Meredith Hodges: Career

 In 1980 Hodges purchased a 10 acre former sheep ranch in Loveland, Colorado and christened it the Lucky Three Ranch.
 She began breeding and training what would become a top-quality line of mules and donkeys, some of them future champions.
 Her purpose was to prove that mules could do everything that horses could do in all kinds of recreational equestrian disciplines to further their use in modern America.
 As she learned more about these equines’ personalities and abilities, she began to develop her own training program utilizing her own observations and her background in behavior modification.
 Over the next ten years, guided by the resistance-free training techniques of Richard Shrake and merging the knowledge of many other trainers from multiple equestrian disciplines (such as Major Anders Lindgren in dressage, Rick Noffsinger in driving, Bruce Davidson and Denny Emerson in Combined Training, Al Dunning in reining), she coalesced her theories and techniques into a comprehensive method called “Training Mules and Donkeys: A Logical Approach To Longears.”

 Concurrently, Hodges’ evolving technique proved successful in showing her animals in both horse and mule shows.
 In 1984 Lucky Three Sundowner became the World Champion Bridle Reined Mule at Bishop Mule Days in Bishop, California.
 He then became the World Champion 3rd level Dressage Mule in 1992, and again in 1993, while working at home at 4th Level Dressage.

 During the 1970s and early 1980s, most competitive equestrian events were closed to mules and donkeys.
 In 1986 Hodges lobbied at the United States Dressage Federation (USDF) Convention, wrote letter campaigns, and held forums and discussions with various breed organizations in an effort to change the USDF rules to include mules and donkeys in competition.
 This was done, but the American Horse Show Association (AHSA) still would not accept them.
 Mules were limited to schooling shows only and not allowed at the upper levels in the USDF shows that were governed by the AHSA.
 Hodges continued to work with other mule enthusiasts to get mules accepted by the AHSA.
 On January 18, 2004, mules were finally accepted by the AHSA, now the United States Equestrian Federation (USEF).
 The rule was approved with consideration.
 Mules were now accepted in the Dressage Division of the USEF.

 In 1990 her champion jack donkey, Little Jack Horner, jumped four feet in exhibition at Bishop Mule Days, winning a Special Award and making him the only formal jumping donkey in the world.
+In 2024, she hired Daniel Parker, on a $950,000 contract, to produce a life-size bronze sculpture of a mule pack train.